-- The continuing fallout of the Financial Services Royal Commission and the recent cases demonstrating ASIC and APRA's continuing commitment to enforcement action in relation to matters referred by the Commissioner; and
+- The continuing fallout of the Financial Services Royal Commission and the recent cases which demonstrate that ASIC and APRA appear to remain committed to taking enforcement action in relation to matters referred by the Commissioner;

 Key Legal and Regulatory Developments

-A detailed Jones Day Commentary on ASIC's new immunity policy for market misconduct offences can be found here.
+A detailed Jones Day White Paper on ISDA's IBOR Fallbacks Supplement and Protocol can be found here.

 Anti-Money Laundering and Sanctions

 Renewed Focus on Australian Sanctions

 On 7 December, a Parliamentary Committee issued their final report following a year-long inquiry into the use of targeted sanctions by the Australian Government to address human rights abuses.
 The Committee has recommended the Australian Government enact standalone targeted sanctions legislation to address human rights violations and corruption, similar to the US Magnitsky Act.
 Australia's consideration of Magnitsky-style laws forms part of a global movement to impose targeted sanctions on individuals and entities that are alleged to be involved in human rights abuses.
 It has never been more important for Australian companies to ensure their sanctions compliance programs and risk assessments are in order, particularly for financial institutions who are likely to have obligations under both domestic and foreign sanction laws.
 The Australian Government is yet to publish their response to the Parliamentary report.
 The Parliamentary report can be found here.